-Marty Morris was an attorney with a well-known commercial litigation firm for several years before joining Baron & Budd in 1999.
+Marty A. Morris was an attorney with a well-known commercial litigation firm for several years before joining Baron & Budd in 1999.
 He now works with the firm’s asbestos litigation group, representing people with mesothelioma and other asbestos-related diseases and assisting with the oversight of the firm’s intake department and other firm-wide special projects.

 - Purina Mills, Inc. v.
 Odell, 948 S.W.2d 927 (Tex.App.BTexarkana 1997, writ denied).

 - Mandell v.
 Hamman Oil and Refining Co., 822 S.W.2d 153 (Tex.App.BHouston [1st Dist.]
 1991, writ denied).